kaby76/lsp-types/README.md

 and modeled from [Microsoft.VisualStudio.LanguageServer.Protocol](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/).
 The reason I wrote this is because
 I found that Microsoft's library is geared too closely to the LSP client for Visual Studio 2019.
-It is missing major pieces and can't be used with other clients, such as Visual Studio Code, if you want to implement newer features of the protocol, such as semantic highlighting.
-(Using TextMate regular expressions to highlight the tokens in a file is far to primitive in my opinion.)
+It is missing major pieces and I can't use that library in a server to work with other clients, such as Visual Studio Code, if one wants to implement newer features of the protocol, such as semantic highlighting.
 While the types defined
 in this library are not mechanically scraped from the LSP Spec, I have